Jdusang1/Readme-Build/generatedReadMe.md

     * [Questions](#questions)

   ## Installation:
-    in terminal or bash
+    Someone would need to have the Express package installed in terminal and through that set up a local host to send and recieve data.

   ## Usage
-    By downloading node.js and installing an inquirer package
+    Someone uses this project from the depoloyed site but would need to be connected to the correct database built through a local host.

   ## Collaborators
-    no
+    Maksim Verkhoturov, Paul James and Kim Haskell were collaborators on this project.

   ## Licensing
-    This project is covered under a Apache License 2.0 license.
+    This project is covered under a ISC license.

   ## Tests
-    not at this moment
+    Currently there is no way to run tests on this program.

   ## Questions

   https://github.com/Jdusang1

-  Email: Jdusang1@gmail.com
+  Email: Johndusang1@gmail.com